Hall of Fame

 El Dorado native Joe Hickman will be inducted into the Boys and Girls Club of El Dorado’s Hall of Fame, with Dallas Cowboys owner and general manager Jerry Jones highlighting the induction banquet.

-The banquet will be held at the El Dorado Golf and Country Club on Nov.
+Nov.
 3, with a reception to begin at 6 p.m. and the banquet at 7 p.m.
 The next day, the El Dorado Wildcats, "2009 State Champions" play Pine Bluff and the Dallas Cowboys Experience — consisting of two 18-wheelers full of Dallas Cowboys memorabilia — will be open to the public all day long in front of the Boys and Girls Club.

 The announcement was made Wednesday during a news conference at the Boys and Girls Club.
 At tending the press conference were Linda Sweeney, Hickman’s mother; Matthew Shepherd, president of the Boys and Girls Club’s Alumni Association; David Wetherington, Boys and Girls Club executive director; Scott Fife, Boys and Girls Club president; Will Vance, Boys and Girls Club board member and Alumni Association board member; and Reggie Thomas, Boys and Girls Club board member.
 Shepherd said the alumni board voted Hickman in as the 14 th Hall of Fame inductee.
 Hickman serves as general manager of Blue Star Land LP, the investment arm of the Dallas Cowboys.